For bias-related acts in progress, call AU Police at 202-885-3636.

 How will the university respond to a hate crime?

-A hate crime is a violation of the law and will be investigated by University Police with the involvement of other law enforcement agencies as necessary and appropriate.
+A hate crime is a violation of the law and will be investigated by University Police and/or other law enforcement agencies as necessary and appropriate.
 To report a hate crime, contact University Police at 202-885-3636.
 View a flowchart of the bias incident reporting process.